51FuR4nk/wallet-monitor/README.md

 - specify the RPC server if not the default one
 - have notification on TG if you don receive reward for X minute.
 For this funcion 3 parameters net to be set (--tg-bot, --tg-chat, --notify-count)

-## Discalimer
+## Notes

-This script have been tested on linux only, please report any issue with other systems.
+1. This script have been tested on linux only, please report any issue with other systems.
+2. wait some time after starting your wallet before starting the script.
+Sometimes the RPC respond with random stuff when is started.